Insulin glargine pensPronunciation

 - Carry an ID card at all times that says you have diabetes.

-- Lab tests, including fasting blood glucose levels or glycosylated hemoglobin levels, may be performed while you use insulin glargine pens.
+- Lab tests may be performed while you use insulin glargine pens.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use insulin glargine pens with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sugar.
+- Use insulin glargine pens with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using insulin glargine pens while you are pregnant.
 Insulin glargine pens are found in breast milk.
 If you are or will be breast-feeding while you use insulin glargine pens, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of insulin glargine pens: